edentibebu/NamespaceGUI/README.md

 We've created a GUI for namespaces.
 Our project is an enhancement to the Linux userspace that is a graphical user interface for namespaces.
 This is a significant modification which would improve the user experience in creating namespaces and editing namespaces, as the current interface is through command line only.

 Functionality Features:
-New namespace creation with an interface that will cover most-used command-line arguments Creating veth devices and linking them between two namespaces Displaying current namespaces and their devices
+* New namespace creation with an interface that will cover most-used command-line arguments
+* Creating veth devices and linking them between two namespaces
+* Displaying current namespaces and their devices
-Port forwarding
+* Port forwarding
-Monitoring additions/deletions of namespaces made outside GUI Removing namespaces
+* Monitoring additions/deletions of namespaces made outside GUI
+* Removing namespaces

 Security Features:
-Check if namespaces are modified via command line while GUI is open The GUI access differs based users' permissions.
+* Check if namespaces are modified via command line while GUI is open.
+* The GUI access differs based users' permissions.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>